AP6YC/NumericalTypeAliases.jl/docs/src/man/contributing.md

 # Contributing

-This page serves as the contribution guide for the `OptimalEstimation.jl` package.
+This page serves as the contribution guide for the `NumericalTypeAliases.jl` package.
 From top to bottom, the ways of contributing are:

 - [GitHub Issues:](@ref Issues) how to raise an issue with the project.